PrizePicks promo code: Receive deposit match welcome bonus - January 2023

 January is a thrilling month for daily fantasy sports players.

-The NBA in particular makes for an incredibly fun sport for daily fantasy sports users to bet on, as we’ve seen a flurry of 60-point games this season, with Donovan Mitchell even scoring 71 in a game on Jan.
-2.
+The NBA in particular makes for an incredibly fun sport for daily fantasy sports users to bet on, as we’ve seen a flurry of 60-point games this season with scoring being at an all-time high in league history.

 The Premiere League is back in full swing in Europe, giving soccer fans a taste of action in the absence of the World Cup.

-Elsewhere, the college basketball season is in the early stages of conference play.
+Elsewhere, the college basketball season is is a third of the way through conference play across the boars.
 PrizePicks players can also look forward to UFC 283 on Jan.
-21 and the flurry of eSports games available.
+21 with Glover Teixeira main eventing, as well as the flurry of eSports games available.

 Best PrizePicks promotions for returning customers